-The following section is divided into three areas: General, Marine Coastal, and Water Source Conservation, Consumption and Pollution, and Climate Change.
+The following section is divided into three areas: Conservation, Consumption and Pollution, and Climate Change.

-Objective 1 To support and assist in with the establishment and maintenance of Ecological Reserves protected areas, including (and not limited to) ecological reserves, parks, nature reserves and conservation covenants.
+Objective 1 To support and assist with the establishment and maintenance of protected areas, including (and not limited to) ecological reserves, parks, nature reserves and conservation covenants.

-Objective 2 To promote the preservation of avoid contamination of fresh and salt water purity.
+Objective 2 To avoid contamination of fresh and salt water.

-Objective 3 To promote the retention of native flora and fauna and areas of both typical and unique ecosystems.
-To support human use and management of land that retains native flora and fauna and conserves natural ecosystems.
+Objective 3 To support human use and management of land that retains native flora and fauna and conserves natural ecosystems.